Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild: Conclusion

-\Section{Conclusion} With an observation that certain adaptation challenges are better handled in feature space and others are in pixel space, we propose an unsupervised domain adaptation framework by leveraging complementary tools that are better-suited for each type of adaptation challenge.
+With an observation that certain adaptation challenges are better handled in feature space and others in pixel space, we propose a joint UDA framework by leveraging complementary tools that are better-suited for each type of adaptation challenge.
 Importance and complementarity of each component are demonstrated through extensive experiments on a novel application of car recognition in surveillance domain.
-We also demonstrate state-of-the-art performance on standard UDA benchmark with our proposed feature-level DA methods.
+We also demonstrate state-of-the-art performance on UDA benchmarks with our proposed feature-level DA methods.